 - Distribute your content in a wise way.

 - Represent the brand in a professional way and aim to build a reputation in the business world.

 - Time should be taken to evaluate and monitor your progress and see how effective your marketing plan is.

-- Miss out details within the marketing plan, which can completely hinder the purpose of a marketing plan.
+- Miss out details within the marketing plan, which can completely hinder its purpose.

 - Not be open minded to other ways and be afraid of trying out new things.

 - Solely focus on a single platform or channel to promote your business.